-4. International and Study Abroad Center (ISAC): part of the Division of Student Affairs of the University of La Verne, provides professional service to international students through information on issues related to immigration, the university, American culture, and living in the United States.
-The ISAC also provides information to ULV students and faculty on study abroad opportunities.
-The Web site has helpful information regarding student visas, maintaining your student visa status, information regarding employment, and an international student handbook.
-Go to www.laverne.edu, to the box marked “Quick Links” at the bottom right side of the web page.
-Scroll down to I.S.A.C.; or go to www.laverne.edu/isac.
+4. Office of International Student Services (OISS): part of the Division of Student Affairs of the University of La Verne, provides professional service to international students through information on issues related to immigration, the university, American culture, and living in the United States.
+The website has helpful information regarding student visas, maintaining your student visa status, information regarding employment, and an international student handbook.
+Visit the OISS website here!

 University of La Verne